Let's start out by describing the problem, followed by our solution.

-However, for a low volume of files (and forensic purposes alike), sandboxing becomes quite useful.
-So how do we reduce the workload?
-Using white-/blacklists helps, but only so much, as they are often based on the file hash.
+However, for a low volume of files (and forensic purposes alike), traditional sandboxing becomes a useful add-on in a pipelined approach.
+So how do we reduce the total input?
+Using white-/blacklists helps, but only so much, as they are often based on the file hash and a trailing indicator.
 Modern malware campaigns are performed with thousands of automatically generated malware samples that are fresh and unknown.
-So we had to conclude, as is often the case in IT-Security: there is no silver bullet.

 Rapid IOC Feedback Loop

 FileScan.IO is a next-gen malware assessment platform with the following emphasis: